ff14wed/deucalion/README.md

 ### Send OP

-What applies to `Recv` OP payloads also applies to `Send` OP payloads.
+What applies to `Recv` OP payloads sent from subscribers also applies to `Send` OP payloads sent from subscribers.

+However, payloads with CHANNEL set to `0` will initialize the `SendLobbyPacket` hook.
+Payloads with any other CHANNEL value will initialize the `SendPacket` hook (handles Chat and Zone.)

 ### Option OP